Souvik73/flutter_swarm_game/README.md

 It is a game made using flutter with its package flame.

 ## Getting Started
-You can build apps with Flutter using any text editor combined with our command-line tools.
+You can build apps with Flutter using any text editor combined with Flutter's command-line tools.
 However, I recommend using one of Flutter's editor plugins for an even better experience.
 These plugins provide you with code completion, syntax highlighting, widget editing assists, run & debug support, and more.

 ## Prerequisites
 Things you need to install: